-The classic series of Doctor Who, has never had an actual feature length direct Xmas episode special.
-Unlike it’s nu-Who counterpart’s yearly turn.
+The classic series of Doctor Who, has never had an actual Xmas episode special.
+Unlike, it’s nu-Who counterpart’s yearly turn.

-It did however, (only once) include a direct Xmas special, featured within another episode.
-With the epic William Hartnell, 12-part serial; The Daleks’ Master Plan.
-In which, part-7 was a breakaway special; individually titled as “The Feast Of Steven“.
+Classic Who did however, (only once) include a direct Xmas special.
+Featured within another episode; the epic Hartnell, 12-part serial; The Daleks’ Master Plan – episode 7 – individually titled; The Feast Of Steven“.

-Some short clips and stills do remain of “The Feast Of Steven” which aired on 25 December 1965; In what was a branch-and-break from the The Daleks’
+Some short clips and stills – do remain of “The Feast Of Steven” which aired on 25 December 1965.
+In what was a branch-and-break, from the The Daleks’

 Master Plan main Dalek plotline.

-Following the end of “The Feast Of Steven“, the Doctor, Steven and Sarah returned to resume their adventure with the Daleks; in the main storyline of The Daleks’ Master Plan.
+Following the end of “The Feast Of Steven“, the Doctor, Steven and Sarah returned – to resume their adventure with the Daleks; in the main storyline of The Daleks’ Master Plan.